SatyamkrJha85/Newz/README.md

 ![Hilt](https://img.shields.io/badge/Hilt-DI-blueviolet)
 ![Room](https://img.shields.io/badge/Room-Database-yellowgreen)

 Welcome to the **News Application**, an Android app designed to keep you updated with the latest news articles from around the world.
-Built with the latest Android technologies, this app ensures a seamless and modern user experience.
+Built with the latest Android technologies, this app ensures a seamless and modern user experience..

 ## 📋 Table of Contents
 - [Features](#features)